11 of the Biggest NFL Draft Busts of All Time

 8. Trent Richardson

-When it comes to the NFL draft, few teams make more mistakes than the Cleveland Browns.
+As we said before: When it comes to the NFL draft, few teams make more mistakes than the Cleveland Browns.
 Selecting running back Trent Richardson with the No. 3 overall pick in 2012 is a perfect example of the franchise’s ineptitude.
 Richardson lasted a little over two years in Cleveland, where he amassed 1,055 rushing yards — and 11 rushing touchdowns — and averaged 62.1 yards on the ground per game.
-He was traded to the Indianapolis Colts during the 2014 season, and hasn’t stepped on an NFL field since the end of that year.
-Roll Tide?
+He was traded to the Indianapolis Colts during the 2014 season and hasn’t stepped on an NFL field since the end of that year.